davidvilla/ian/README.rst

 orig
 ----

-create or download the .orig file
+create or download the .orig file.

 backends:

+* orig-uscan:      download latest upstream with uscan
 * orig-from-rule:  execute the rule "get-orig" in the debian/rules
-* orig-uscan:      download latest upstream with uscan
 * orig-from-local: generates .orig from current directory files

 build
 -----